Building constant-time constant-memory programs for your Arduino with CoPilot

 Posted on January 30, 2020 by wjwh

 Hard real-time systems are systems that have deadlines that MUST NOT be exceeded no matter what.
 An example is a nuclear power plant control system, where the specification might prescribe that abnormal situations must be responded to within at most 100 milliseconds.
 For software systems, this usually means running on a Real Time Operating System for complicated programs or running on a dedicated microcontroller for smaller systems, since consumer grade operating systems such as Windows or MacOS have a variety of background processes that could mess up the timing.
 Imagine an airplane autopilot being unresponsive because it was too busy running an antivirus program!
 There are also various techniques that can be applied while writing the program that can ensure every loop through it takes exactly the same time or that the program will always use exactly the same amount of memory every time.
-Since it is laborious and error-prone to apply these techniques by hand, a veriety of tools have been constructed to assist programmers.
+Since it is laborious and error-prone to apply these techniques by hand, a variety of tools have been constructed to assist programmers.
 One such tool is CoPilot, a Haskell DSL that compiles down to C code that is guarantueed to run in constant time and constant memory.
 It was developed for NASA by Galois and is intended for safety-critical applications.

 A few days ago Joey Hess published arduino-copilot, which extends the regular CoPilot language to generate code files for the popular Arduino range of hobbyist microcontrollers.
 While my personal Arduino contraptions are not quite in need of microsecond accuracy in their main loop, I do thoroughly enjoy overengineering my side projects.
 I also like writing Haskell better than writing C, but YMMV on that.